embvm/embvm-core/docs/architecture/views/layer/layer_view.md

 The Layer View abstracts the embedded framework into a layered architecture.
 The framework decomposes into three layers:

 1. [Processor Layer](#processor-layer), which abstracts the underlying processor used by the target platform
+2. [Harware Platform Layer](#hardware-platform-layer), which abstracts the underlying circuit board and provides board-level abstractions for use by the platform layer
-2. [Platform Layer](#platform-layer), which abstracts the underlying circuit board, operating system, and C/C++ runtime
+3. [Platform Layer](#platform-layer), which abstracts the underlying hardware platform, operating system, and C/C++ runtime
-3. [Software Layer](#software-layer), which sits atop the Platform Layer, which allows it to be portable across platforms (given that requirements are met by the platform implementation)
+4. [Software Layer](#software-layer), which sits atop the Platform Layer, which allows it to be portable across platforms (given that requirements are met by the platform implementation)

 In addition, there is a cross-cutting [Utilities](#utilities) "layer" which is independent of the target platform & architecture.
 The Utility constructs are usable by all layers.